kolkhis/tech-notes/golang/example_channel_goroutine.md

 * Non-Determinism: The values read from `out` depend on the order in which goroutines execute, which is non-deterministic.
-    * Thus, the program can produce different outputs on different runs.
+    * So, the program can produce different outputs on different runs.
 * Channel Closing: Closing a channel is a signal that no more values will be sent on it.
-    * It's important to only close a channel from the sender side and to ensure no more sends will happen; otherwise, the program will panic.
+    * Important: Only close a channel from the sender side and to ensure no more sends will happen; otherwise, the program will panic.
 * Deadlock Potential: If not careful, concurrent programs can deadlock.
-    * In this case, there's no deadlock because the main goroutine waits for values from ` out`, and each of the spawned goroutines sends a value to `out`.
+    * In this case, there's no deadlock because the main goroutine waits for values from `out`, and each of the spawned goroutines sends a value to `out`.
     * However, if the logic were changed such that not enough values were sent on `out`, the program would deadlock waiting on those values.